rsyncOSX/RsyncUIdocs/content/post/Built.md

 # Dataflow in RsyncUI

 The flow and handling of data, information about tasks and log-records, are slightly different in the two versions of RsyncUI.
-The dataflow using SwiftData is like a kind of very easy to understand and use as stated in documents about Apple.
+The dataflow using SwiftData is like a kind of very easy to understand and use as stated in documents from Apple.

 ## JSON version